Jorg8383/LeetFleet/vehicle/readme.md

 ### Action: actionLockDoor

-The action "lockDoor" locks the vehicle door and returns the status "LOCKED" along with "200 OK" on success.
+The action "actionLockDoor" locks the vehicle door and returns the status "LOCKED" along with "200 OK" on success.

 POST http://\<hostname\>:\<PORT\>/\<title\>/actions/actionLockDoor

 ### Action: actionUnlockDoor

-The action "unlockDoor" unlocks the vehicle door and returns the status "UNLOCKED" along with "200 OK" on success.
+The action "actionUnlockDoor" unlocks the vehicle door and returns the status "UNLOCKED" along with "200 OK" on success.

 POST http://\<hostname\>:\<PORT\>/\<title\>/actions/actionUnlockDoor